-There is evidence that the coronavirus Covid-19 spreads rapidly from person to person.
+There is evidence that other viruses such as the coronavirus COVID-19 spreads very rapidly from person to person.

 Mental Health

 Chaos, confusion, distress and trauma triggered by public health threats and emergencies can place enormous stress on the coping abilities of even the healthiest people.
 In the case of a pandemic, effects on mental health can occur regardless of whether an individual is directly affected by the pandemic, whether their family or close friends are affected or whether they are indirectly affected.